Bailey Voisin

-Bailey Voisin (born 20 February 2003) is a British racing driver currently competing in the European Le Mans Series with United Autosports.
+Bailey Voisin (born 20 February 2003) is a British-Swiss racing driver currently competing in the European Le Mans Series with United Autosports.
 He is a champion of the GT4 European Series, having won the title alongside Charlie Fagg in 2021.

 Career

 Ginetta Junior

 Voisin made his car racing debut, competing for Douglas Motorsport in the Ginetta Junior Championship.
 His season proved to be a challenge, as the Swiss driver ended up 13th overall, having scored a best race finish of seventh at Thruxton.

 The following season, Voisin returned to the Ginetta Junior series, this time driving for R Racing.
 The start of the campaign brought immediate success, with Voisin winning the season opener in Donington and taking a pair of victories, as well as a podium, during round two at Brands Hatch.
 More wins at Knockhill and Thruxton elevated Voisin into the title battle, before he claimed another double, this time at Silverstone.
 Despite a triple of podiums at the penultimate round, Voisin would miss out on the title at Brands Hatch, ending up third, a mere twelve points behind championship winner Tom Lebbon.